Gathering views on implanted medical devices

 Impact

 This report has been shared with the Scottish Government and has informed the Medical Device Policy Framework’s initial Action Plan.
-This work is mentioned in the Framework under Theme 3: Improving the information available to patients about medical devices used, and these findings will contribute to the improvement of information available to patients and relevant processes, supporting the implementation of Scotland’s first-ever Medical Devices Policy Framework.
+This work was mentioned in the Framework under Theme 3: Improving the information available to patients about medical devices used.